sensiolabs/StorybookBundle/README.md

         ...Primary.args,
         primary: false
     },
-    component: Button, // You can pass a specific component for a story };
+    template: Button, // You can pass a specific template for a story };

 ```

 # License

 MIT License (MIT): see [LICENSE](./LICENSE).